-In view of the upcoming Working Party for Competitiveness and Growth on 16 June 2021, delegations will find in Annex to this note a first Presidency compromise text on Chapters II, IV and V, including their respective Recitals (16-33 and 72-107).
+In view of the upcoming Working Party for Competitiveness and Growth on 10 June 2021, delegations will find in Annex to this note a first Presidency compromise text on Chapters I and III, including their respective Recitals (1-15 and 34-71).
+An additional compromise text on Chapters II, IV and V and their respective recitals will follow in due time.